cozster/cozster.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Cozmin Ududec.
-At the moment I'm exploring around.
+At the moment I'm on sabbatical and exploring.

 Most recently I was Chief Scientist at [Invenia Labs](https://www.invenia.ca/labs/), where I led a team of researchers with a mission to optimize complex decision making in electricity grids, and improve economic efficiency and reduce emissions.